Åråsen Stadion: History

 Because of the stadium's close proximity to Kjeller Airport, the stadium is limited to a height of 12 m, which meant the upgrade could not incorporate floodlights.
-When mounted on four posts, the flood lights need to be 40 m above ground to give 1,200 lux on the field.
+When mounted on four posts, the floodlights need to be 40 m above ground to give 1,200 lux on the field.
 In 2000, this caused Lillestrøm SK to have to play their home match in the 2000–01 UEFA Cup against Alavés at Marienlyst Stadion in Drammen.
 In 2001, an evening league game was played using floodlighting mounted on four temporary cranes.
 A retractable floodlighting system was installed in January 2002.

-In 2006, team-owner Per Berg stated that Lillestrøm SK would be in need of a new venue and indicated that one could be built at Kjeller, should the airport close.
-By 2007, the club's management was working on ideas to building new stadium, as the luxury boxes were all sold out and the club could not make more than NOK 22 to 23 million per year on commercial income from Åråsen.
+In 2006, Per Berg, the owner of Lillestrøm SK AS, stated that the club would be in need of a new venue and indicated that one could be built at Kjeller, should the airport close.
+By 2007, the club's management was working on ideas to build a new stadium, as the luxury boxes were all sold out and the club could not make more than NOK 22 to 23 million per year on commercial income from Åråsen.
 In 2009, Lillestrøm launched itself as one of six candidate cities for Norway's joint bid with Sweden to host Euro 2016.
 This would involve building a new venue seating between 35,000 and 44,000 in Lillestrøm.
 The stadium would be built in modules, so the upper tiers could be dismounted after the championship and installed on other venues.
 The proposal was selected as one of four for the bid, but the bid was never sent.
-In January 2009, the club sold 25 percent of their ownership in Åråsen Eiendom, which is responsible for operating the commercial facilities at the stadium, to Lillestrømbanken, a local bank, for NOK 9 million.
+In January 2009, the club sold 25 per cent of their ownership in Åråsen Eiendom, which is responsible for operating the commercial facilities at the stadium, to Lillestrømbanken, a local bank, for NOK 9 million.
 The club retained full ownership of Åråsen Stadion AS, the company which owns the venue.

-In a 2012 survey carried out by the Norwegian Players' Association among away-team captains, Åråsen was found to be the league's third-best stadium, with a score of 4.33 on a scale from one to five.
+Despite the ambitious plans for a new stadium around 2006-2009, nothing would ever materialise.
+The ideas came about while Norwegian football was undergoing a big boost in popularity, with the 2007 season averaging 9,018 spectators per match making the idea of building a new stadium more attractive.
+The seasons that followed would in contrast prove to be challenging with Lillestrøm SK facing economic challenges and a fall in average attendances.
+In December 2023, the club released plans for a full rebuild of the south stand, which would include closing the corner caps and moving the standing home supporters to the short end of the stadium.